sinatra/sinatra-recipes/testing/test-unit.md

 [Test::Unit](http://rdoc.info/gems/test-unit/2.1.2/frames) is that it already ships with Ruby **1.8.7** and you can skip the installation part in some cases.

+For modern versions of Ruby, you must install the Test::Unit gem:

+    gem install test-unit

 Set up rack-test by including `Rack::Test::Methods` into your test class and defining `app`: